Showing instead of telling is difficult. Most of the time, it’s hard to think of how to show something.

 I forgot who gave me this writing tip, but it’s one of the best ones I know: show through action.
 Or, in other words, show through your character interacting with the world.

 I shuddered as a chilly breeze blew by.
 I should’ve brought my jacket.

 True, it does take more words to show something.
-I think that’s possibly why writers tend to tell sometimes.
+That’s possibly why writers tend to tell sometimes.
 But having more words helps readers visualize the story.

 I’ve had some writers ask how to show character descriptions.
 Well, it works the same way.

 Nipifa brushed her hair back behind her ear, revealing her dragon tattoo.
 It looked as if it was flying in the sky against her blue skin.